secretstartups/handbook/support/support-global-groups/index.html.md

   - there is a separate distribution for SaaS and SM tickets - if there are 5 groups then each group will get 1/5 of the SaaS tickets and 1/5 of the SM tickets
-- Each group works out of a single Zendesk view, named `SGG: [group name]`
+- Each group works primarily out of a single Zendesk view, named `SGG: [group name]`
   - the view shows only the tickets that were distributed to the group
   - the view shows all non-solved, non-pending tickets for the group
   - the view is grouped by ticket stage to support prioritization of FRTs